FalkDresden/eqalc/lib.typ

 }

 /// DEPRECATED: Use `math-to-table` instead.
-/// Creates a table of function values.
-/// -> content
 #let func-to-table(
-  /// The function to evaluate.
-  /// - function
   f,
-  /// The minimum value of the domain.
-  /// - number
   min: 0,
-  /// The maximum value of the domain.
-  /// - number
   max: 5,
-  /// The step size.
-  /// - number
   step: 1,
-  /// The number of decimal places to round to.
-  /// - number
   round: 2,
-  /// The name of the function.
-  /// - content
   name: $f(x)$,
 ) = {
   assert(min < max, message: "min must be less than max")